CarterPape/CarterPape.github.io/resume.md

 ---
 ## profile

-I am a student journalist reporting on NC State and Raleigh news through my own digital media project, which I am producing as part of my NC State Honors capstone project.

-I have extensive experience in web development and software engineering, priming me for working in the digital media environment.
+I am a student journalist with extensive experience in web development and software engineering, priming me for working in the digital media environment.
+I have held leadership positions at NC State's student newspaper and radio station.
 I also have experience in data analysis and data mining, complemented by my undergraduate studies in mathematics and computer science.

 ## why reporting?

-I seek to capitalize on my experience in student journalism by assimilating into a reporting career.
-I aim to establish myself as a skilled, reliable reporter.
-I hope to report alongside professional journalists, editors, radio hosts, and others.
+I seek to capitalize on my experience in student journalism by assimilating into a professional reporting career.
+I aim to establish myself as a skilled, reliable journalist.
+I hope to work alongside professional reporters, editors, radio hosts, and others.

 ## education

-Fourth year student at North Carolina State University
+North Carolina State University
-* Graduating May 2018
-* 3.453 GPA
-* Receiving B.S. in Mathematics
+* Received B.S. in Mathematics
+* Graduated May 2018
 * Received S-STEM Scholarship for excellence in math

 ## work experience

-[My LinkedIn profile][LinkedIn] provides a comprehensive list of work experiences.
+[My LinkedIn profile][LinkedIn] provides a comprehensive list of my work experiences.

 ### Editor and Producer of [Praeci][Praeci]
-#### September 2017 – present
+#### September 2017 – May 2018

-* Built [Praeci.com][Praeci] website with Jekyll and GitHub Pages
+* Built [Praeci.com][Praeci] website from the ground up with Jekyll and GitHub Pages
-* Creating 40-minute podcast episodes twice a week on NC State news and stories, including a focus on topics of diversity and inclusion through the podcast series [_Protected Class_][Protected Class]
+* Created 40-minute podcast episodes on NC State news and stories, including a focus on topics of diversity and inclusion through the podcast series [_Protected Class_][Protected Class]
-* Periodic [reporting][impeachment Praeci article] and [commentary][Jess commentary] on NC State Student Government news
+* Included [reporting][impeachment Praeci article] and [commentary][Jess commentary] on NC State Student Government news
-* Part of two semester capstone project counting toward completion of NC State Honors Program
 * Won NC State Student Involvement's 2018 [Model the Way][Model the Way] award for excellence of work

 ### News Editor at [Technician][Technician]